ShaswatJBabhulgaonkar/Illumio-Coding-Challenge/README.md

 ### Refinements

-For the above implementation, I am iteraring through a set of rules every time.
+For the above implementation, I am iterating through a set of rules every time.
 Inorder to check whether a given packet is valid or not, I would rather like to design a data structure where a certain rule corresponds to a specific value and a given packet can be matched against it in order to improve linear time complexity.

 ### Team Interest
 I would be particularly interested in working with the Data team.